Austin Rideshare Accident Attorneys

-The popularity of ridesharing platforms, such as Uber and Lyft, has led to the question, “Who is responsible for my accident?”
+The popularity of ridesharing platforms such as Uber and Lyft has led to the question, “Who is responsible for my accident?”
 These companies operate under different rules than regulated taxi services, making the distinction between these companies' operations important to understand, especially if an accident occurs.
-As more and more people turn to ridesharing apps for a cheap and convenient way to get around, the number of ridesharing accidents has increased.

-Call our office today at (512) 400-3278 to request a free consultation regarding your rights and legal options.
-We are available 24/7 and can come to you if needed.
+Call our office today at (512) 400-3278 to request a free consultation.
+Our Austin rideshare accident lawyers are available 24/7 and can come to you if needed.

 What Are the Risks of Ridesharing?

 Since 2014, there have been 152 alleged sexual assaults and harassments held against Uber and Lyft drivers.
-There have been at least 16 deaths, most of which resulted from drunk or negligent ride-sharing drivers.
-These numbers continue to grow as Uber and Lyft fail to increase their standards, hiring drivers who exhibit unsafe behaviors and habits.
-Uber and Lyft do not even interview applicants in person before hiring them—a standard that taxicab services have long enforced.
+There have been at least 16 deaths, most of which resulted from drunk or negligent rideshare drivers.
+These numbers continue to grow as Uber and Lyft fail to enhance their standards, hiring drivers who exhibit unsafe behaviors and habits.
+Uber and Lyft do not conduct in-person interviews before hiring, a standard that taxicab services have long enforced.

-The courts have found dozens of Uber and Lyft drivers to be guilty of driving under the influence of drugs and alcohol, distracted driving, and negligent driving in the last few years.
-Although these drivers have a duty to exercise care and a responsibility for the safety of passengers, they can make grave errors.
-When an Uber or Lyft driver causes a car accident, victims need to speak with an Austin Uber & Lyft rideshare accident lawyer to find out who is responsible.
+The courts have found numerous Uber and Lyft drivers guilty of driving under the influence of drugs and alcohol, distracted driving, and negligent driving over the past few years.
+Although these drivers have a duty to exercise care and a responsibility for passengers' safety, they can make grave errors.
+When an Uber or Lyft driver causes a car accident, victims need to speak with an Austin Uber & Lyft rideshare accident lawyer to determine who is responsible.

 How Do You Determine Liability in a Lyft or Uber Accident Case?

-When navigating your Lyft or Uber accident in Austin, TX, several elements will go into consideration to determine the worth of an injury settlement.
-The law, ultimately, will determine liability as well as the value of the settlement.
-However, having an Austin Lyft accident attorney or an Uber crash lawyer will help you sort through the mess.
+When navigating the aftermath of your Lyft or Uber accident, several elements will be considered to determine the worth of an injury settlement.
+The law, ultimately, will establish liability as well as the settlement value.
+However, having an Austin Lyft accident attorney or an Uber accident lawyer will help you sort through the complexities.

 Some of the factors that will be considered include:

-The main consideration that will be made is how the responsible party failed to meet the duty of care when the accident occurred.
+The primary consideration will be how the responsible party failed to meet the duty of care when the accident occurred.

 What Should I Do If in an Accident with Lyft or Uber?